United States Intelligence Community Oversight

 United States Intelligence Community Oversight duties are shared by both the executive and legislative branches of the government.
 Oversight, in this case, is the supervision of intelligence agencies, and making them accountable for their actions.
 Generally oversight bodies look at the following general issues: following policymaker needs, the quality of analysis, operations, and legality of actions.

-Executive and Legislative give-and-take
+Executive and legislative roles

-Congress's oversight responsibilities over the IC often overlap with the responsibilities and authorities of the executive branch.
+Congress's oversight responsibilities over the intelligence community sometimes overlap with the responsibilities and authorities of the executive branch.
 Given the natural competition that exists between the legislative and executive branches, this overlap creates tensions as both sides struggle to accomplish certain goals using their respective powers and authorities.
 Hence intelligence oversight can be one of the most challenging separation-of-powers issues in government.

 Executive Branch

 The White House sets the national security and foreign affairs agenda.
 Congress and the judicial branch have affirmed the executive branch's lead role for conducting national security affairs numerous times.
 Furthermore, the White House can limit congressional influence in the domain of national security and intelligence.